 Only one sixteenth of her was black, and that sixteenth did not show.
 She was of majestic form and stature; her attitudes were imposing and statuesque, and her gestures and movements distinguished by a noble and stately grace.
-Her complexion was very fair, with the rosy glow of vigorous health in the cheeks, her face was full of character and expression, her eyes were brown and liquid. . . .
-Her face was shapely, intelligent, and comely - even beautiful.197
+Her complextion was very fair, with the rosy glow of vigorous health in the cheeks, her face was full of character and expression, her eyes were brown and liquid. . .
+Her face was shapely, intelligent, and comely--even beautiful.279 blesses Roxy with passions no other Twain women possess.

-This is a loving description, even a gloating one, and it seems to deny all that has been said about Twain's inability to deal with the sexual aspect of the female.
-Not only does Twain give her physical beauty, he also blesses Roxy with passions no other Twain women possess.
 She not only gives birth to a child through the normal sexual process, she also displays passionate feelings in relation to her child, going so far as to exchange him for the child of her employer so that her own child will live a free and rich life.
 This desperate protectiveness is like the protectiveness of a mother animal for her offspring, and is unlike anything other Twain women have displayed.
 Roxy is flawed, she makes mistakes, she has deep feelings.
 Here is an argument that Twain could see beyond the ideal and create life in a woman.